Mon - Fri 08.30 - 18.00

 Sean Longley of GT Stewart Solicitors.

-Kerim Fuad QC is Head of Church Court Chambers.
+Kerim Fuad QC is Head of Church Court Chambers and the former Leader of the South Eastern Circuit.
 He is the first choice highly experienced defence silk for instructing solicitors’ high-profile, sensitive and most difficult cases.

 Kerim is a QC who is prepared to roll up his sleeves and fight fearlessly for his clients.
 His win rate is breathtaking and is second to none.
 He has been described as an “ingenious” barrister with a unique ability to relate effortlessly with juries.
 The court trusts him.

-Kerim Fuad QC is the elected Leader of the South Eastern Circuit for 2017 and 2018, a reflection of the esteem with which his peers and the senior judiciary view him.
+Kerim Fuad QC was the elected Leader of the South Eastern Circuit for 2017 and 2018, a reflection of the esteem with which his peers and the senior judiciary view him.

 Accordingly he has regular success in huge fraud trials, including by way of example the largest fraud against the NHS to date.
 He recently represented the main defendant in a 3 month fraud alleged against deaf charities, a complex allegation of cheating the revenue matter at the Old Bailey.
 He was also counsel in of the largest European human trafficking cases ever.